 Unfortunately, color bleed tends to be an inherent property of the screen itself, so little can be done to reduce its appearance.
 We are not currently aware of methods to reduce its effects, so if this is an issue you feel might be problematic for your use-case, it is best to pick a monitor free of it when shopping.

 Color bleed is an effect that appears on some monitors where colors seem to extend past the element they are supposed to be in and shade over the rest of what is shown on-screen.
-Not much can be done to limit its appearance except limit the amount of large uniform elements displayed on-screen.
+Not much can be done to limit its appearance except limit the number of large uniform elements displayed on-screen.
 It is not an issue on most monitors, as even those that do show some bleed don't have an amount significant enough to be distracting.